Open Bible Data Home About News OET Key

 26.13 an army: Heb. the power of an army

-BBAnd vnder the hand of them was the armie of the men of warre, euen three hundred and seuen thousand, and fiue hundred that made warre with the power of an armie, helping the king against the enemies.
+BshpsAnd vnder the hand of them was the armie of the men of warre, euen three hundred and seuen thousand, and fiue hundred that made warre with the power of an armie, helping the king against the enemies.

-(And under the hand of them was the armie of the men of warre, even three hundred and seven thousand, and five hundred that made war with the power of an armie, helping the king against the enemies.)
+(And under the hand of them was the armie of the men of war, even three hundred and seven thousand, and five hundred that made war with the power of an armie, helping the king against the enemies.)

-GNVAnd vnder their hande was the armie for warre, three hundreth and seuen thousand, and fiue hundreth that fought valiantly to helpe the King against the enemie.
+GnvaAnd vnder their hande was the armie for warre, three hundreth and seuen thousand, and fiue hundreth that fought valiantly to helpe the King against the enemie.

-CBAnd vnder the hande of the hoost thre hundreth thousande, and seuen thousande and fyue hundreth mete for the battayll, in the strength of an armye to helpe the kinge agaynst the enemies.
+CvdlAnd vnder the hande of the hoost thre hundreth thousande, and seuen thousande and fyue hundreth mete for the battayll, in the strength of an armye to helpe the kinge agaynst the enemies.

-WYCAnd vndur hem was al the oost, thre hundrid thousynde and seuen thousynde and fyue hundrid, that weren able to batel, and fouyten for the king ayens aduersaries.
+WycAnd vndur hem was al the oost, thre hundrid thousynde and seuen thousynde and fyue hundrid, that weren able to batel, and fouyten for the king ayens aduersaries.

-LUTUnd unter ihrer Hand die Heersmacht dreihunderttausend und siebentausend und fünfhundert zum Streit geschickt in Heereskraft, zu helfen dem Könige wider die Feinde.
+LuthUnd unter ihrer Hand die Heersmacht dreihunderttausend und siebentausend und fünfhundert zum Streit geschickt in Heereskraft, zu helfen dem Könige wider die Feinde.

-CLVEt sub eis universus exercitus trecentorum et septem millium quingentorum, qui erant apti ad bella, et pro rege contra adversarios dimicabant.
+ClVgEt sub eis universus exercitus trecentorum et septem millium quingentorum, qui erant apti ad bella, et pro rege contra adversarios dimicabant.

-BRNand with them was a warrior force, three hundred thousand and seven thousand and five hundred: these waged war mightily to help the king against his enemies.
+BrTrand with them was a warrior force, three hundred thousand and seven thousand and five hundred: these waged war mightily to help the king against his enemies.

 BrLXXκαὶ μετʼ αὐτῶν δύναμις πολεμικὴ, τριακόσιαι χιλιάδες καὶ ἑπτακισχίλιοι καὶ πεντακόσιοι· οὗτοι οἱ ποιοῦντες πόλεμον ἐν δυνάμει ἰσχύος βοηθῆσαι τῷ βασιλεῖ ἐπὶ τοὺς ὑπεναντίους.